NVIDIA/aistore/README.md

 If this is the case - that is, if you happen not to have xattrs handy, you can configure DFC not to use them at all (section **Configuration** below).

 To get started, it is also optional (albeit desirable) to have access to an Amazon S3 or GCP bucket.
-If you don't have or don't want to use Amazon and/or Google Cloud accounts - or if you simply deploy DFC as a non-redundant object store - you can use so caled *local buckets* as illustrated:
+If you don't have or don't want to use Amazon and/or Google Cloud accounts - or if you simply deploy DFC as a non-redundant object store - you can use so called *local buckets* as illustrated:

 a) in the [REST Operations](#rest-operations) section below, and
 b) in the [test sources](dfc/tests/regression_test.go)